DC Defenders Vs. Tampa Bay Vipers Preview, Odds: As Last Winless XFL Team, Vipers Look For Home Upset

 Though the featured matchup of the XFL Week 4 slate takes place in the early game, as the Houston Roughnecks defend their undefeated record against the 2-1 Dallas Renegades, Sunday’s finale also holds a certain intrigue.
 The game will answer the question of whether the only winless team on the new pro football circuit, the Tampa Bay Vipers, can finally gain some credibility.

-Former Ohio State — and, very briefly, Buffalo Bills— quarterback Cardale Jones was disaster for DC in the game against the Wildcats, tossing for just 103 yards with four interceptions against zero touchdowns.
+Former Ohio State — and, very briefly, Buffalo Bills— quarterback Cardale Jones was a disaster for DC in the game against the Wildcats, tossing for just 103 yards with four interceptions and zero touchdowns.
 Even with that calamitous outing, Jones still ranks fourth in the XFL with 602 passing yards.

-The team based in the nation’s capital also features a three-headed ground attack with running backs Donnel Pumphrey, averaging 4.4 yards per carry, Jhurell Pressley (3.1) — and Nick Brossette who has carried just eight times but gained 75 yards for an average of 9.4, according to XFL.com stats.
+The team based in the nation’s capital also features a three-headed ground attack with running backs Donnel Pumphrey, averaging 4.4 yards per carry, Jhurell Pressley, 3.1 yards per carry, and Nick Brossette, who has carried just eight times, but gained 75 yards for an average of 9.4, according to XFL stats.

 Perhaps because DC’s most recent outing resulted in the blowout loss to Los Angeles, the 2-1 team is favored by only a single point against the 0-3 Vipers, according to odds published by FanDuel.